-This document illustrates the simulation workflow of ERAHUMED.
+This document illustrates the basic simulation workflow of ERAHUMED.
 Specifically, we will cover:

 - How to setup and run a simulation.